10Drenth/monogame-aseprite/docs/getting-started/animated-sprite-class.md

 AnimatedSprite sprite = new AnimatedSprite(aseprite);
 ```

-## Updating the Instnace
+## Updating the Instance
-You will need to call the `Udpate` method each game update cycle in order for the animations to actual update and play correctly.
+You will need to call the `Update` method each game update cycle in order for the animations to actual update and play correctly.
 To update methods are provided.
 The first `Update(GameTime)` takes a `GameTime` instance.
 The other overload method is `Update(float)` and takes a delta time value which is the total seconds since the last update.
 This is provided for users who pre calculate the delta time and would rather use that one.
 Here are examples of both being used

 ```csharp
 sprite.Update(gameTime);